ReactBricks/react-inline-edit-async/README.md

 ### Why a string value

 The `value` should be always a string, because anyway you would receive back a string from a React input component, so I think it's better to do any casting before setting the value.
-If you send in a number, you will receive back a string.

 For the `select` input type is really important that the provided `value` (and the key corresponding to the `valueKey` are strings to enable pre-selecting the correct option.)

 ## A more complex example